LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/catch_3.rst.txt

    catch(Goal, Catcher, Recovery)

 Catches exceptions thrown by a goal.
-See the ISO Prolog standard definition.
+See also the ISO Prolog standard definition.
 This built-in meta-predicate is declared as a private method and thus cannot be used as a message to an object.